electron/electron/docs/api/touch-bar-slider.md

 #### `touchBarSlider.label`

-The slider's current text.
+A `String` representing the slider's current text.
 Changing this value immediately updates the slider in the touch bar.

 #### `touchBarSlider.value`

-The slider's current value.
+A `Number` representing the slider's current value.
 Changing this value immediately updates the slider in the touch bar.

 #### `touchBarSlider.minValue`

-The slider's current minimum value.
+A `Number` representing the slider's current minimum value.
 Changing this value immediately updates the slider in the touch bar.

 #### `touchBarSlider.maxValue`

-The slider's current maximum value.
+A `Number` representing the slider's current maximum value.
 Changing this value immediately updates the slider in the touch bar.